Universal supercritical thermodynamics for black holes: S3. Liquid-liquid phase transitions

-\textbf{Appendix D: Two-state liquid-liquid model.}-- The two-state model describes the thermodynamics of a polyamorphic single component liquid, which can be regarded as a ``mixture'' of two interconvertible states, A and B, with concentrations $1-x$ and $x$.
-In water, the two states $A$ and $B$ correspond respectively to the HDL and LDL~\cite{poole1992phase}.
-We consider the mean-field version developed in Refs.~\cite{bertrand2011peculiar, holten2012entropy}
+The two-state model describes the thermodynamics of a polyamorphic single component liquid, which can be regarded as a ``mixture'' of two interconvertible states, A and B, with concentrations $1-x$ and $x$.
+In water, the two states $A$ and $B$ correspond respectively to the high density liquid (HDL) and low density liquid (LDL)~\cite{poole1992phase}.
+We consider the mean-field version developed in Refs.~\cite{bertrand2011peculiar,holten2012entropy}.

 The molar Gibbs free energy of the mixture solution reads,

 where $k_{\mathrm{B}}$ is the Boltzmann constant, $x\ln x+(1 - x)\ln(1 - x)$ the mixing entropy, $\omega x(1 - x)$ the excess entropy of mixing due to interactions between A and B, and $\omega = 2 + \omega_0\Delta P$ with $\omega_0$ a fitting parameter.
 The term $G^{\mathrm{A}} = \sum_{m,n} c_{mn} (\Delta T)^{m} (\Delta P)^{n}$ is the Gibbs free energy of the pure state A, which can be determined by fitting experimental data with $c_{mn}$ as adjustable coefficients.
 The term $G^{\mathrm{BA}} = G^{\mathrm{B}}-G^{\mathrm{A}}$ is the Gibbs free energy difference between A and B. Near the LLPTs, one assumes that